KingSimpa69/markets/README.md

 # Based Markets

-This GitHub repository contains both a 'JSON' file and an 'images' folder, housing verified and trusted markets endorsed by the Based Fellas community/team.
+This GitHub repository contains both a 'JSON' file and an 'img' folder, housing verified and trusted markets endorsed by the Based Fellas community/team.

 ## Contributing